Historic Hyena Translocation

-Four young spotted hyenas have begun their journey to Zinave National Park, where Peace Parks Foundation will introduce them as the founder population of the first resident large carnivores in decades.
-The spotted scavengers were captured in Sabie Game Park and moved to a temporary boma in Karingani, from where they will be airlifted to Zinave today.
+Four young spotted Hyenas have begun their journey to Zinave National Park.
+Here Peace Parks Foundation will introduce them as the founder population of the first resident large carnivores in decades.
+The spotted scavengers were captured in Sabie Game Park and moved to a temporary boma in Karingani.
+From here we will airlift them to Zinave today.
 This remarkable journey is the result of a partnership centered around dedicated conservation efforts in Mozambique.

-Over the last five years, Zinave National Park, which lies in the Mozambique component of the Great Limpopo Transfrontier Conservation Area, has seen the reintroduction of more than 2 000 plains game, giraffe, elephant, buffalo, warthog and even ostrich.
-A total of 13 species have been translocated here, each with a unique ecological role to play in restoring balance to this landscape.
+Zinave National Park lies in the Mozambique component of the Great Limpopo Transfrontier Conservation Area.
+Over the last five years the area witnessed the reintroduction of more than 2,000 animals.
+This includes plains game, giraffe, elephant, buffalo, warthog and even ostrich.
+A total of 13 species have been translocated.
+Each species has a unique ecological role to play in restoring balance to this landscape.

-Peace Parks Foundation, who, through a 20-year partnership agreement signed in 2015 co-manages Zinave with Mozambique’s National Administration for Conservation Areas (ANAC), requested the assistance of the Endangered Wildlife Trust (EWT) to undertake a feasibility study on the introduction of predators into the park.
+Peace Parks Foundation, signed a 20-year partnership agreement 2015.
+They co-manages Zinave with Mozambique’s National Administration for Conservation Areas (ANAC).
+They also requested the assistance of the Endangered Wildlife Trust (EWT) to undertake a feasibility study on the introduction of predators into the park.

-Following a presentation of this study to ANAC, approval was granted to reintroduce those apex predators that exploit related natural resources, such as hyena, leopard and lion, to Zinave National Park, setting in motion this remarkable hyena translocation operation.
+Following a presentation of this study to ANAC, approval was granted to reintroduce those apex predators that exploit related natural resources.
+This includes hyena, leopard and lion.
+This sets in motion this remarkable hyena translocation operation.

-The ecological impact of spotted hyena entering Zinave’s system will be significant as the species is both a predator, taking off weaker animals from herds which keeps the gene pool strong, as well as a scavenger that cleans, ensuring systems remain disease-free.
+The ecological impact of spotted hyena entering Zinave’s system will be significant.
+This is because the species is a predator and a scavenger.
+Predators help ecosystems by taking off weaker animals from herds which keeps the gene pool strong.
+Scavengers ensuring systems remain disease-free.
 Another significant advantage is that they will most likely attract smaller scavengers.
 David says, “there is evidence from elsewhere in Africa that vultures need hyenas to open carcasses since most are not strong enough to do so themselves.
 We learned that only a few jackal were occasionally seen and no vultures were present in the sanctuary.
-We therefore decided that it was critical to kick-start the scavenging process by introducing spotted hyenas first as they will both hunt and feed on existing carcasses.”
+We therefore decided that it was critical to kick-start the scavenging process by introducing spotted hyenas first.”

 Sabie Game Park, which is one of Mozambique’s flagship private reserves, did not falter in again stepping up to support rewilding of the country’s national conservation areas.
 During 2019, Sabie donated 99 buffaloes to Maputo Special Reserve, which is also being developed through a partnership between Peace Parks and ANAC.
 Sabie CEO, Sandy McDonald, says, “we are in the privileged position to be able to offer hyena for a relocation due to our successful conservation programme.”

-In mid-April 2020, Saving the Survivors, a wildlife veterinary organisation that serves as ANAC’s official veterinary resource in Mozambique, commenced with the identification of a hyena clan in Sabie to start preparations for the translocation operation.
+In mid-April 2020, Saving the Survivors, a wildlife veterinary organisation that serves as ANAC’s official veterinary resource in Mozambique, commenced with the identification of a hyena clan in Sabie.
+This starts preparations for the translocation operation.
 Working with the Sabie team, the selected clan was slowly baited over time to habituate the animals to vehicles.
-“Saving the Survivors has lent its entire weight to this project, not only its Mozambique operation but also the back office functions in South Africa and the UK.
-We are supplying two wildlife veterinarians, Dr Joao Almeida and Dr Hugo Pereira, as well as all the medical equipment, treatments and drugs required to safely complete the capture, translocation and ongoing care of the animals following their release in Zinave,” says Tristan Wood, Saving the Survivors Director.
+“Saving the Survivors has lent its entire weight to this project.
+Not only its Mozambique operation but also the back office functions in South Africa and the UK.
+We are supplying two wildlife veterinarians, Dr Joao Almeida and Dr Hugo Pereira.
+This is as well as all the medical equipment, treatments and drugs.
+These drugs are required to safely complete the capture, translocation and ongoing care of the animals following their release in Zinave,” says Tristan Wood, Saving the Survivors Director.

 In early July, despite delays due to COVID-19 restrictions, two males and two females were successfully darted and transported to Karingani.
-“As part of Karingani’s larger restoration plan, we already had appropriate predator bomas (holding facilities) that were made available for the hyena while they underwent veterinary tests,” says Karingani Warden, Ellery Worth.
+“As part of Karingani’s larger restoration plan, we already had appropriate predator bomas (holding facilities).
+These were made available for the hyena while they underwent veterinary tests,” says Karingani Warden, Ellery Worth.
 His team kept a close eye on the animals to ensure they remained healthy and kept feeding after the capture operation.
-“Landscape restoration and collaboration are at the core of our ethos – what better example of that than to be a part of the restoration of Zinave National Park in partnership with like-minded public and private conservation organisations.”
+“Landscape restoration and collaboration are at the core of our ethos.
+What better example of that than to be a part of the restoration of Zinave National Park in partnership with like-minded organisations.”

-After receiving the all-clear from the veterinarian team, the clan spent about a week enjoying Karingani’s hospitality before embarking on the final leg of their journey, by small airplane no less, to Zinave.
-Upon arrival, the animals will be released into an electrified boma where they will stay for approximately six weeks before being released into the bigger sanctuary.
-Large predators have an amazing homing instinct that allows them to return to their capture location from hundreds of kilometres away.
-To help them establish Zinave as their new home, Bernard says, “during this period, we will ensure that the four are well-fed and watered, basically catering for all their needs which will help hone their homing instincts to Zinave and ensure they remain within the sanctuary.”
+After receiving the all-clear from the veterinarian team, the clan spent about a week enjoying Karingani’s hospitality.
+Next they will embark on the final leg of their journey, by small airplane no less, to Zinave.
+Upon arrival, we will release the animals into an electrified boma.
+We will release them into a bigger sanctuary after approximately six weeks.
+Large predators have an amazing homing instinct.
+This allows them to return to their capture location from hundreds of kilometres away.
+There are methods taken to help them establish Zinave as their new home.
+Bernard says, “during this period, we will ensure that the four are well-fed and watered.
+We will basically cater for all their needs, helping to hone their homing instincts to Zinave.
+This will ensure they remain within the sanctuary.”

-Two of the animals were also collared to enable Zinave’s team to keep track of the clan’s movement.
+A collar was also placed on two of the animals to enable Zinave’s team to keep track of the clan’s movement.
 Robust anti-poaching efforts are ongoing to ensure that the area remains safe.